-Signs that may mean you approaching a dental emergency
+Signs that may mean you’re approaching a dental emergency

-There are some things that come into play that may indicate a dental emergency approaching.
-The most common dental emergency signs are pain.
-If you start to experience tooth pain, the best practice is to head straight to the dentist before it becomes even more severe.
+Certain signs indicate a dental emergency approaching.
+The most common dental emergency sign is pain.
+If you start to experience tooth pain, the best practice is to go straight to the dentist before it becomes even more severe.

-Usually, dental emergencies or dental pain occur at night whenever your regular dentist is closed.
-The first tell-tale sign that points towards you approaching a dental emergency is sensitivity or pain.
-Normally, sensitivity or pain may mean that you might have pulpitis or some inflammation in either the pulp or nerve of the tooth.
+Usually, dental emergencies or dental pain occur at night whenever your regular dentist’s office is closed.
+The first tell-tale sign that points toward an approaching dental emergency is sensitivity or pain.
+Normally, this may mean you might have pulpitis or inflammation in either the pulp or nerve of a tooth.

 Don’t wait to take care of an abscess dental emergency

 One major sign you might have a dental emergency is an abscess.
 What’s an abscess?
 It resembles a small pimple on your gums.
 Usually, this pimple will pop throughout the day and grow again.